 - reminds you what you’re working toward on a daily basis

 - helps to feel inspired in a creative way

 [How] Does a Vision Journal Work

-Indeed, the most common misconception of creating a vision board is the belief that cutting a picture of a white G-Wagon and sticking it to the paper is enough to actually get one.
+Indeed, the most common misconception about creating a vision board is the belief that cutting a picture of a white G-Wagon and sticking it to the paper is enough to actually get one.

 For that reason, many of us tend to consider a vision board as a waste of time and, in general, bullshit.

 Definitely, a vision board will work only if you take action.